helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

 V1 had a concept of input flow that models user inputs, V2 expands that concept into an advanced graph of inputs (referred to as "flow) that are logically grouped as steps and eventually infer output files.

-V2 archetypes are "scripts" that define the flow, and the V2 archetype engine is an "interpreter".
+V2 archetypes are "scripts" that define the flow, and the V2 archetype engine is a simplistic "interpreter".
  The generation of a new project has two phases:
  - Execute the scripts to resolve the output files
  - Render the output files

 V1 has a concept of a catalog that aggregates multiple standalone archetypes, instead V2 uses a "main" archetype that encapsulates all possible choices.